 When Jesus dispatched his disciples to announce the “good news” to the “lost sheep of Israel,” he warned them to expect to find themselves as “sheep among wolves.”
 Hostile men would haul them before “councils and whip them in their synagogues,” and his followers would be hated “by all men for my sake.”

-Continue reading THE PARADIGM OF CALVARY
+Continue reading THE WAY OF THE CROSS

-“I will give him a portion among the great, because he poured out his soul unto death, and with transgressors let himself be numbered” – Isaiah 53:12.
+“I will give him a portion among the great because he poured out his soul unto death, and with transgressors let himself be numbered” – Isaiah 53:12.

 Unlike Adam, the “Servant of Yahweh” did not attempt to grasp the “likeness of God.”
 Instead, he humbled himself and chose obedience, even when that meant his submission to a most shameful death.
 For this reason, God highly exalted him and made him “Lord” over all things.
 Exaltation did not precede his death – it followed it.